Implementation

 Extensibility improvement:

-Changed: domain-loader from hardcoded list to directory-based discovery
+Changed: backend loader from hardcoded list to directory-based discovery

-Why: New domains can be added by creating files (no code changes)
+Why: New backends can be added by creating files (no code changes)

 Tests: Still passing ✓